OogieOrange/project2-rps/README.md

 ### Chrome Dev Tools

 The webpage containes media queries and are responsive down to a screen width of 320px.
-Above a screen width of 1300px, the content will retain it's width of 60rem (at it's widest) and center itself on the screen.
+Above a screen width of 1300px, the content will retain it's width of 60rem (at it's widest) and center itself (horizontally) on the screen.

 <br>